 The PDT rule was initiated for protecting the interests of new traders who could easily mess things up if they weren’t careful enough.
 There wasn’t a rule to protect inexperienced traders in the day trading space which was the main motivation behind this rule.

 You will have understood that this equity requirement can make things complicated for small traders who do not have an account of the order of $25,000.
 Such traders can only undertake fewer day trades in a 5-day period.

 You should also read our page on technical analysis tools such as Bollinger Bands which conceal remarkable insights that you can use when trading.

-How to bypass the PDT rule
+How to Get Around the PDT Rule